scrubbbbs/cbird/readme.md

 - Windows 10: titlebar/dialogs do not use native theme
 - MGLW: delete multi-select as one batch
 - MGLW: suppress QIR eof warnings from thread cancellation
-- LoggerThread: flush command for Y/N prompts
+- replace qPrintable() used for file i/o with qUtf8Printable or QString

 Compiling
 =========================